dijkstracula/smrt/report/report.md

  target zone over to the buffer zone.
 ```

-### Modeling a drive with SMRT
+### Modelling a drive with SMRT

-We take a "domain-first" approach to modeling in SMRT.
+We take a "domain-first" approach to modelling in SMRT.
 A disk model called `D`
 is comprised of up to three state datatypes:

 - `D.Constants`: immutable attributes of the drive.
 Examples of Constant data